 Although money can never make up for a loved one’s life, it is the only way the law can compensate a victim’s family for their loss.
 Recovery helps families with the financial burden after someone dies in a car accident.
 Not worrying about expenses and bills can make it easier to focus on what’s most important: honoring their loved one and slowly putting things back together.

 If you bring a wrongful death claim on behalf of your loved one, you can sue for damages that include:

 - Pain and suffering the deceased endured before their death

 Can I Sue for Punitive Damages After a Fatal Car Accident?

 After a fatal crash, you may also be able to seek punitive damages.
 Punitive damages punish the wrongdoer and discourage other poor conduct.

 For example, fatal car accidents often result from reckless or wanton behavior, such as drunk driving.
-If that behavior can be demonstrated in your case, you may be awarded punitive damages.
+If your car accident lawyer can prove these factors in your case, you may be awarded punitive damages.

 A Georgia Wrongful Death Lawyer Strengthens Your Case